 On the other hand, the FCC is seeking to reform the federal universal service fund that is applicable to us.
 The way we calculate our contribution may change if the FCC engages in such reform.
 While we cannot predict how or if the FCC will reform the contribution mechanism for the universal service fund, nor can we determine the impact on our business at this time, should the FCC adopt a new federal universal service fund contribution mechanism that increases our contribution obligation, we will either need to raise the amount we currently collect from our customers to cover this obligation or reduce our profit margins.
 Furthermore, certain states continue to attempt to apply state universal service fund obligations on our service though we do not believe that the current state of the law requires us to make such contributions.
 Recently, two states, Kansas and Nebraska, filed a petition with the FCC seeking the authority to impose state universal service fund contribution obligations on our service and also sought retroactive application of such authority.
 We cannot predict the outcome of this proceeding, nor can we determine the impact on our business at this time.
-Should the FCC allow states to impose state universal service fund obligations on our nomadic interconnected VoIP service, we would pass any increased cost of state universal service fund contributions through to our customers.
-Our services may become less competitive with other providers should we raise the price customers ultimately pay for the services we offer to cover these additional regulatory costs.
+Should the FCC allow states to impose state universal service fund obligations on our service fund obligations on our nor nor any endetermine the impact on our business at this time.
+Should the FCC allow states to impose state universal service fund obligations on our services may become less competitive with other providers should we raise the price customers ultimately pay for the services we offer to cover these additional regulatory costs.